Chicago-style hot dog: Preparation

-The traditional "neon-green" relish is prepared by simply adding blue food coloring to sweet pickle relish until the natural yellow hue turns a deep green.
+The traditional "neon-green" relish is prepared by simply adding blue food coloring to sweet pickle relish until the natural yellow hue turns to a deep green.

 Restaurants

 The Chicago area has more hot dog restaurants than McDonald's, Wendy's, and Burger King restaurants combined.
-A "hot dog stand" in Chicago may serve many other items, including the Maxwell Street Polish, gyros, pork chop and Italian beef sandwiches, corn dogs, tamales, pizza puffs and Italian ice.
+A typical Chicago hot dog stand often serves many other local staples, including the Maxwell Street Polish, gyros, pork chop and Italian beef sandwiches, corn dogs, tamales, pizza puffs and Italian ice.
 The restaurants often have unique names or architectural features.
+These restaurants often act as the front-line enforcers of Chicago's changing hot dog standards, setting policies on the use of ketchup or the acceptability of char dogs.